-Point Lobos, known as the “crown jewel” of California’s state park system, is wildly popular with the local Monterrey residents, honeymooners, and other tourists.
+Point Lobos, known as the “crown jewel” of California’s state park system, is wildly popular with the local Monterey residents, honeymooners, and other tourists.
 And for good reason.
 The park is spectacularly beautiful and is a veritable playground for wildlife.
 One of the most memorable moments from my own honeymoon was watching a harbor seal play and hunt in one of the park’s crystal clear lagoons.

 However, the park’s popularity comes with a significant downside—the park can’t handle the amount of people that flock to it.
 Last week, Monterrey’s KSBW news reported on the scope of the problem: